 Find the optimum temperature for your model, and stick to it when you're cooking (you should find this information in the handbook that came with the machine, or if you don't have that, Google the make of your fryer to find out more info).

-When you overheat the oil, you run the risk of burning it.
-This has two main drawbacks:
+When you overheat the oil, you run the risk of burning it and the food you're cooking tastes terrible!

 Plus, using a commercial oil filter for your fryer drastically improves the quality of the oil and hence the taste of whatever it is you're frying- win-win!